 As the world population soars from its present 6 billion people to over 9 billion within 30 years, food producers need to make the best possible use of their resources.
 Bees are a key part of the food chain, pollinating crops that account for about a third of the world's food supply; unfortunately, colony collapse has decimated their numbers by 50% in just the last 10 years.

 Independent research has verified that Dropcopter's treatments increase crop yields by 25-50%.
 In addition, our precision flight path guarantees that all of an orchard's crops receive pollen, rather than relying on unpredictable patterns of bees.
-Dropcopter can also double the very short bloom window of trees by operating at night or in conditions of cold and wind that keep bee pollinators in their hives.
+Dropcopter can also double the very short bloom window of trees by operating at night or in conditions of cold that keep pollinators in their hives.